mattduck/clawde/README.md

 - `CLAWDE_OUTPUT_THROTTLING`: Experiment to reduce terminal flicker, not sure it works.
 This just limits screen redraws to happen at a lower frame rate (default: true)
 - `CLAWDE_INPUT_THROTTLING`: A separate, faster rate for when you're typing. (default: true)
 - `CLAWDE_HELD_ENTER_DETECTION`: Feature I tried but didn't like: hold enter key to actually submit (default: false)
+- `CLAWDE_FORCE_ANSI`: The builtin "ansi" theme actually uses true colour, which looks bad in my terminal.
+This forces ANSI color support by setting COLORTERM=ansi and TERM=xterm for the wrapped program (default: false)
 - `CLAWDE_LOG_FILE`: Specifies a file path for logging output (default: disabled)
 - `CLAWDE_LOG_LEVEL`: Sets the logging level (info, debug, error, etc.) (default: info)